-Rhubarb Upside Down Cake can be served as a pudding with cream or ice cream or as a cake with morning coffee or afternoon tea (or anytime you fancy, frankly!)
+Rhubarb Upside Down Cake can be served as a cake with morning coffee or afternoon tea or as a desssert with cream or ice cream.

 For the rhubarb topping: